 Table 2 and 3 of Attachment 3, as well as BR IFIC (Space Service) contains characteristics of earth stations to be considered by WP 5C to determine appropriate e.i.r.p. limits.

-Files attached to the liaison statement (5C/142) of WP 4A are placed on the SharePoint as link.
+Additional information provided by the BR has been provided in 5C/148.
+Two attached Microsoft Excel documents contain information on:

+– The characteristics of FSS and MSS networks and systems in the bands 71-74 GHz and 81-84 GHz as currently contained BR IFIC 3034 dated 12 November 2024;

+– To cover FSS only use of the frequency bands 74-76 GHz and 84-86 GHz the characteristics of FSS and MSS networks and systems are provided for the whole frequency bands 71-76 GHz and 81-86 GHz.

+These characteristics include frequency assignments using space operation classes of stations which can be considered as operating under either FSS or MSS allocations depending on the case.

-Characteristics of MSS stations
+7. Characteristics of MSS stations

 Editor’s note: Consultation with BR is necessary to provide the necessary information from the data filings that can be used for the sharing studies, as 4C did not provide any MSS characteristics.
 Upon received proper and workable information from BR, that may be conveyed to 4C.